 - 1. All student, faculty and staff vehicles at University of Mount Union must be registered and identified with a parking permit obtained from the Campus Security office.
 There is no fee for registering vehicles.
 Vehicle registration forms are available at the Campus Security office lobby or on iRaider under Forms.
 The information needed is the license plate number, make, model, year, color and owner of the vehicle. - 2.
-Student permits will be assigned based upon residency.
-If residency changes at any point during the academic year, the student is responsible for contacting the Campus Security office to obtain a new decal. - 3.
-Student parking registrations expire at the end of the academic year, or when a student ceases to be enrolled with Mount Union.
+Student permits are assigned based upon student status and residency.
+If there are any changes with regard to a student's status, residency and/or vehicle information at any point during the academic year, the student is responsible for contacting the Campus Security office to obtain a new permit. - 3.
+Student parking registrations expire when a student ceases to be enrolled with Mount Union.
 Registration also terminates when ownership of the registered vehicle is transferred.